socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap_cleanup.rst

 LDAP User Cleanup is a new feature in the ``LDAP user and group backend`` application.
-LDAP User Cleanup is a background process that automatically searches the Nextcloud LDAP mappings table, and verifies if the LDAP users are still available.
+LDAP User Cleanup is a background process that automatically searches the cyfrSpaces LDAP mappings table, and verifies if the LDAP users are still available.
 Any users that are not available are marked as ``deleted`` in the ``oc_preferences`` database table.
-Then you can run a command to display this table, displaying only the users marked as ``deleted``, and then you have the option of removing their data from your Nextcloud data directory.
+Then you can run a command to display this table, displaying only the users marked as ``deleted``, and then you have the option of removing their data from your cyfrSpaces data directory.

 These items are removed upon cleanup:

-* Local Nextcloud group assignments
+* Local cyfrSpaces group assignments
 * User preferences (DB table ``oc_preferences``)
-* User's Nextcloud home folder
+* User's cyfrSpaces home folder
 * User's corresponding entry in ``oc_storages``

 There are two prerequisites for LDAP User Cleanup to operate: